 Watch out for Casa Juico, a boutique hotel along Roosevelt Ave.

 Feb 19, 2018

 When my Grab arrived at 134 Roosevelt Ave. in Del Monte, Quezon City, I thought I was at the wrong place.
 There were no signs of an event outside the property I was standing in.
-The fact that Casa Juico, where I was supposed to go for Bellas Artes Projects’ announcement of the Bruce Conner show, wasn’t on Google Maps yet didn’t help.
+The fact that Las Casas Filipinas de Acuzar in Quezon City, where I was supposed to go for Bellas Artes Projects’ announcement of the Bruce Conner show, wasn’t on Google Maps yet didn’t help.

 I walked inside the property.
 The courtyard, surrounded by brown walls which are yet to be filled inside with surprises, is vast and refreshing.
 When I entered the mansion, I was immediately captivated.
 The interior design was like of a palace in a fairytale.
 Every nook and cranny of the house is interesting.

-Turns out Casa Juico, a 6,500-sq.m. property designed by National Artist for Architecture Pablo Antonio in the late ’60s, will soon be a boutique hotel and events space.
+Turns out that this 6,500-sq.m. property was designed by National Artist for Architecture Pablo Antonio in the late ’60s, and will soon be a boutique hotel and events space.
 It will soon have a restaurant which will be managed by Margarita Forés.
-The other details are yet to be revealed.
-You better start taking notes now.

-Casa Juico was home to several members of the Juico family.
+Las Casas QC was home to several members of the Juico family (in fact, it was initally named Casa Juico).
 The ancestral house was renovated by the builders behind the country’s famous heritage resort Las Casas Filipinas de Acuzar in Bataan.
 Jose Acuzar of New San Jose Builders Inc. acquired the property from the Juico family in 2016.
 Since then, the restoration hasn’t stopped.